xvitaly/srcrepair/docs/source/cleanup.rst

 Principle of operation
 ============================================

- * If the **Clean .blob files from Steam directory** is checked, SRC Repair will get the Steam installation path, find and remove files with the .blob extension, and force Steam recovery the next time you launch it.
-Warning!
-Steam can force you to sign in again after performing this action.
+ * If the **Clean downloaded Steam package cache** is checked, SRC Repair will get the Steam installation path, find and remove all downloaded package cache files, and force Steam recovery the next time you launch it.
  * If the **Clean all registry entries** is checked, SRC Repair will remove the ``HKEY_CURRENT_USER\Software\Valve\Steam`` registry key, and force Steam recovery the next time you launch it.
+If safe clean is enabled (green light in the status bar), a backup file will be created automatically.
+ * If the **Run Steam service automatic repair** is checked, SRC Repair will run built-in Steam service automatic recovery function.

 .. index:: path checker, installation path checker
 .. _cleanup-pathcheck: